A most amazing fish soup with whole cooked potatoes, vegetables and Romanian garlic sauce.

 - Lift the fish and the potatoes from the soup and place them on a serving platter.

 - Serve the soup with some garlic sauce and more vinegar, if you like, as a first course and the fish and the potatoes with more garlic sauce as a second course.
+Or serve everything together as a single course.

 Notes

-- If you cannot find the pike, you can use more salmon or trout parts (or other fish sorts).
+- Fish: If you cannot find the pike, you can use more salmon or trout parts (or other fish sorts).

 Leave a Reply